CodingMoore/soil-ent-green-python/README.md

 3) Shut down the application by typing __ctrl+c__ in the terminal.

-4) Change the "wetValue" and "dryValue" numbers at the top of the soil.py file with the values you just got from your calibration.
+4) Change the "wetValue" and "dryValue" numbers at the top of the soil&period;py file with the values you just got from your calibration.
 It is normal for these values to be very small.
 For example, __dryValue = 0.000223__, __wetValue = 0.000109__

-5) Save the soil.py file
+5) Save the soil&period;py file

 <br/>